-In today’s 24 hour world where consumers and clients alike expect near-instant service, having your business, your people and your data connected 24/7 has become mission critical.
-Your internet connection is now as essential as your electricity supply – business simply can’t be done without it.
+In today’s 24 hour world where Consumers and Clients alike expect near-instant service.
+Getting connected staying connected, having your business, your people and your data connected 24/7 has become mission critical.
+Having a good Internet connection is as essential as your electricity supply.

-So it’s important that how you connect to the internet is right.
-To the inexperienced eye one internet connection may seem to be the same as another but there is in fact a wide range of options and choices.
+It’s important that your connection to the internet is right for your business.
+To the inexperienced eye one internet connection may seem to be the same as another, but there is in fact a wide range of options and choices.

 INTO THE CLOUD

-Reliance on a good internet connection is now set to become even more mission critical as more and more businesses look to migrate to ‘the cloud’.
+Reliance on a good internet connection is now even more mission critical as businesses look to migrate to ‘the Cloud’.

 At the end of the day, as with most things, you get what you pay for.
 However, when your business relies on something it’s worth paying that little bit extra.

-Fixed line Broadband – encompassing a range of technologies that provide high speed connectivity to the internet.
-Broadband can be delivered in a variety of ways, from standard phone lines (using digital Subscriber line technology such as ADSL) to dedicated or leased line connections using co-axial or fibre optic cables.
+Encompassing a range of technologies that provide high speed connectivity to the internet.
+Broadband is available from standard phone lines to dedicated or leased line connections using co-axial or fibre optic cables.

-Mobile Broadband – mobile broadband is the marketing term for wireless internet access through a mobile phone, smartphone, tablet or USB ‘dongle’.
-Currently available through 3g networks in the UK, although 4g superfast broadband is now becoming available that allows, for example, video.
+Mobile broadband is the marketing term for wireless internet access through a mobile phone, smartphone, tablet or USB ‘dongle’.
+Currently available through 3G networks in the UK, although 4G superfast broadband is now becoming available that allows, for example, video.